Cvetomird91/lang-mastering-steps/README.md

 Personal vision for various aspects of a programming language one needs to learn in order to master it.
 I'm not imposing it to anybody and I'm open to discussion.
+I've written those steps being influenced by colleagues and friends with a richer experience than mine.

 Steps for learning and mastering a programming language: